Dunderligan/web/docs/cloud-services.md

 Cloudflare will now show the `Access Key ID`, `Secret Access Key` and S3 endpoint for the newly created API token.
 Copy the three values into their respective fields of the `.env` file. **These will not be shown again!**

 R2 should now be working.
 However, team logos still won't show until you've setup Images as well.
-Nevertheless, you can still test it out by uploading a team logo via the admin page and, via the Cloudflare Dashboard, check that it was added to the R2 bucket.
+Nevertheless, you can still test it out by uploading a team logo via the admin page and, via the Cloudflare dashboard, check that it was added to the R2 bucket.

 ### Images